dotnet/docs/docs/ai/quickstarts/quickstart-ai-chat-with-data.md

 ---
-title: Quickstart - Build an Azure AI chat app with .NET
+title: Quickstart - Get insight about your data from an .NET Azure AI chat app
-description: Create a simple chat app using the .NET Azure OpenAI SDK. ms.date: 03/04/2024 ms.topic: quickstart ms.custom: devx-track-dotnet, devx-track-dotnet-ai
+description: Create a simple chat app using your data and the .NET Azure OpenAI SDK. ms.date: 03/04/2024 ms.topic: quickstart ms.custom: devx-track-dotnet, devx-track-dotnet-ai
 author: fboucher
 ms.author: frbouche
-# CustomerIntent: As a .NET developer new to Azure OpenAI, I want deploy and use sample code to interact to learn from the sample code.
+# CustomerIntent: As a .NET developer new to Azure OpenAI, I want deploy and use sample code and data to interact to learn from the sample code.
 ---

-# Build an Azure AI chat app with .NET
+# Get insight about your data from an .NET Azure AI chat app

-Get started with the .NET Azure OpenAI SDK by creating a simple .NET 8 console chat application.
-The application will run locally and use the OpenAI `gpt-35-turbo` model deployed into an Azure OpenAI account.
+Get started with the .NET Azure OpenAI with a `gpt-35-turbo` model, from a simple .NET 8.0 console application.
+Use the AI model to get analytics and information about your previous hikes.
+It consists of a simple console application, running locally, that will read the file `hikes.md` and send request to an Azure OpenAI service deployed in your Azure subscription and provide the result in the console.
 Follow these steps to provision Azure OpenAI and learn how to use the .NET Azure OpenAI SDK.

 [!INCLUDE [download-alert](includes/prerequisites-and-azure-deploy.md)]

-## Trying HikerAI sample
+## Try "Chatting About My Previous Hikes" sample

-1. From a terminal or command prompt, navigate to the `02-HikerAI` directory.
+1. From a terminal or command prompt, navigate to the `03-ChattingAboutMyHikes` directory.
 2. It's now time to try the console application.
 Type in the following to run the app:

     ```dotnetcli